Rakaneth/tcod-tut-2023/README.md

 #### Development Improvements

-There is now a gamelog that displays game events, out-of-world, as they happen.
+* There is now a gamelog that displays game events, out-of-world, as they happen.
 There is a DEBUG switch in `constants.py` that controls the logging, as I suspect that this will get quite large over a session.

-In addition, screen names have been pulled into a static class `ScreenNames` to prevent accidental misspelling and get IDE help.
+* Screen names have been pulled into a static class `ScreenNames` to prevent accidental misspelling and get IDE help.

 ### THE GREAT REFACTOR 2023-07-25